Swesik/eecs498-graphics-p1/HW5/answers.md

 # GAN
 ## Task 2:
 ### Question:
 Please explain what is the difference between $E_{z∼p(Z)}$ term in Eq.
 2 and Eq.
 1?
 And why there is such a difference between the Generator and the Discriminator?
 Briefly explain the difference between the objective of the Generator and the Discriminator loss function is adequate.

 ### Answer:
 In the case of $\mathcal{L}_\mathcal{G}$, the $E_{z∼p(z)}$ term quantifies how poor the Generator is at fooling the discriminator.
 On the other hand, the $E_{z∼p(z)}$ term in $\mathcal{L}_\mathcal{D}$ quantifies how poor the discriminator is at distinguishing the generator's output as a fake image.

+## Task 3 (optional):
+### Question:
+Despite the two regularization techniques we have shown above, what are some other augmentation or regularization techniques that are functional in GAN?
+Please search for the literature online and list three or more here.

+### Answer:
+WGAN-GP Loss
+Spectral Normalization
+Label Smoothing
+Consistency Regularization

 ## Task 5 (optional):
 ### Question: